|

 Smaller neck plate than standard Strat sized

-Single volume knob with small "volume" lettering, sometimes had metal volume knob
+Single volume knob with small "volume" lettering, sometimes

 Cord input with no metal mount